SciTools/cartopy/docs/source/contribute.rst

   # Install cartopy
   pip install -e .

+  # Optionally install pre-commit to help with linting
+  pre-commit install

 This will install all of the required dependencies for compiling the code, running the tests, and building the documentation.
 Remember to activate the `cartopy-dev` environment.